microsoft/AIforEarthDataSets/data/naip.md

 A copy of NAIP is also available in the East US Azure region, and will be maintained there until at least the end of 2021, but we encourage users to migrate to the West Europe copy.
 The East US data is in the following container:

 `https://naipblobs.blob.core.windows.net/naip`

+## Sample code

+A complete Python example of accessing and plotting a NAIP image is available is available in the accompanying [sample notebook](naip.ipynb).

 ## Image server